NextSDS Logo

 Engineering

 When heating: Installations with local exhaustion.
-Handling high-temperature material may result in burns due to contact with the molten product.
-Although they are unlikely to pose a serious health risk, to avoid respiratory irritation, exposure via inhalation/aspiration should be minimized by following good working practices and ensuring effective ventilation around work areas.
 Storage and handling temperatures should be as low as possible to minimize vapor production.
 Minimize exposure to vapors.
 When handling hot product in confined spaces, ensure effective local ventilation.
 Do not enter empty containers without measuring oxygen content.

 Hands

 When handling chemicals, special protective gloves must be worn that meet the CE standard with a four-digit control number.
 The quality of chemical-resistant gloves must be selected based on the concentration and quantity of hazardous substances in the workplace.
 For special applications, it is recommended checking the chemical resistance of the above-mentioned protective gloves with the glove manufacturer.
-Suitable material: NBR (Nitrile rubber), CR (Polychloroprene, Chloroprene rubber), FKM (Fluoro rubber).
-Index No.: 5-6, Category 2 (EN 388).
+Suitable material: NBR (Nitrile rubber), CR (Polychloroprene, Chloroprene rubber), FKM (Fluoro rubber) Index No.: 5-6, Category 2 (EN 388).
+Hot/molten product: Heat-resistant gloves with long cuffs or protective gloves.
 Product at ambient temperature (dust): Wear suitable gloves tested to EN374.
 Gloves should be inspected periodically and replaced if worn, punctured or contaminated.

 Eyes